This project is protected

 I made the AI slower on purpose

-Here's the counterintuitive thing about agentic AI: people don't want instant results.
-They want to feel like they're part of the process.
-Speed without comprehension is just noise.
-So I designed friction back into the system — deliberate pauses where users could read, review, and decide before the next agent took over.
+Then I designed friction back into the system — deliberate pauses where users could review, edit, and decide before the next agent took over.

 01